Yahia-Ragab/Image-Processing-Projects/Final project/readme.md

 * Use "Resize (Bicubic)" with a factor of 2 to demonstrate bicubic interpolation.
 * Try "Compress -> Huffman" to encode and then decode; compare original vs reconstructed PSNR printed in the status bar.

-## Tests

-* Unit tests for core algorithms are under `tests/`.
-Run: pytest -q

 ## Grading & Deliverables Notes

 * The README documents which member implemented which module (add names/IDs in the Team section).
 * Include answers to project questions for each team member in `docs/` or append as `TEAM_QUESTIONS.md` (this portion is graded separately).
 * Part of the grade depends on the correctness of algorithmic implementations and another on the GUI usability and aesthetics.

-## Future Work and Enhancements

-* GPU acceleration for large filter kernels.
-* Interactive histogram sliders for live contrast adjustment.
-* Improved arithmetic coder with adaptive models.
-* Export compressed bitstreams with a custom viewer.

-## License

-Specify your license here (e.g., MIT).
-Example:
-This project is released under the MIT License — see LICENSE.md.

-## Contact

-For questions or collaboration, contact: [your.email@example.com](mailto:your.email@example.com)

-Note: I interpreted "gt6" as GTK6 for the GUI toolkit.
-If you used a different GUI library (e.g., PyQt5) or want the README tailored for a particular backend, tell me which one and I will update the README accordingly.